Bronze Criteria

 Delicate Retrieve

-Dog retrieves a breakable item (such as a raw egg) without causing damage (please do not use glass, or anything that could cause harm if broken).
+* Please do not use glass, or anything that could cause harm the dog if broken.

 Delivery Dog